 New drugs can take over a decade to make their way through the research and development pipeline and past FDA approval to the consumer market on the other side, and the process costs drug companies on average $2.5 billion for every drug they develop.
 Pharmaceutical and biotech companies argue that by streamlining the approval process and allowing for increased flexibility in the type and number of studies that must be done for new drugs, drugs can be developed faster and more efficiently.
 Faster and cheaper development of new treatments, they say, will ultimately mean better access for patients, and could also lead safer medications.
 For the millions of people taking Xarelto, the slow approval process of an antidote to reverse the severe bleeding side effects could be putting patients at risk.
-These side effects, and lack of appropriate warnings have resulted in over 18,000 Xarelto lawsuits being filed to date.
-Previously, the blood thinner Pradaxa had been through a similar round of litigation that resulted in a $650 million settlement fund was established to settle several thousand Pradaxa lawsuit claims before they went to trial.
+These side effects, and lack of appropriate warnings have resulted in over 20,000 Xarelto lawsuit claims being filed to date.
+Previously, a $650 million settlement fund was established to settle several thousand Pradaxa lawsuit claims before they went to trial.

 There’s a risk inherent in removing some of the requirements in the testing phase, however.
 It’s difficult to know where streamlining ends and corner-cutting begins, and some physicians groups worry that the impact to patient safety could be disastrous.
 It’s very clear that in the era of 21st Century medicine, one size can’t possibly fit all when it comes to new devices and drugs.
 But with so much lobbying money behind the passage of this bill, one wonders whether allowing industry to decide on the fit is in our best interests.